Creating the Filter

 5. Now, let's add the first two conditions to the filter.
 Together, the conditions will ensure that the filter grabs orders that have a local status of shipped and that the Amazon order status is still showing unshipped.
 Here's how:

 5.1 Click on the add condition button.
-(This button is located at the top of the Filter Condition screen and looks like this .)
+(This button is located at the top of the Filter Condition screen.

 5.2 You will now have a new condition that reads Order Total Equals $0.00.
 We need to change this condition so that it says Local Status Equals Shipped.
 Here's how: